wijits36/hypercore-power-manager/README.md

 - **REST API cluster shutdown** — use the HyperCore REST API as the primary shutdown method, with IPMI as a fallback.
 This will make IPMI optional for environments where it is not available.
-- **OIDC authentication** — support for HyperCore clusters that use OIDC instead of local credentials.
-- **BIOS power policy awareness** — detect whether hosts are configured to "always on" or "last state" and adjust recovery behavior accordingly.
+- **BIOS power policy awareness** — attempt to detect whether hosts are configured to "always on" or "last state" and adjust recovery behavior accordingly.

 ## License